If you’re looking to find more information on Flying with UPPAbaby Mesa, you probably belong to one of the two groups of people.

 Usually, it’s best to arrive 30 minutes earlier when traveling with a small child compared to when you would when traveling by yourself.

-Getting into the plane and finding your seat might be tricky.
+Getting on the plane and finding your seat might be tricky.

 You will have to employ all your maneuvering skills to get through this smoothly as these car seats are getting bigger and bigger while planes are getting narrower.